rleddy/run-petri-async/README.md

 You should be able to run it: **node tryout.js**

 You will see in the code that there is a switch statement.
-By looking at the cases, you will see that the program accepts four basic comamnds: load, report, send, step.
+By looking at the cases, you will see that the program accepts four basic comamnds: load, send.

 - Use ```load <filename>``` to load the PetriNet description.
-- Use ```report``` to see the states of the nodes.
 - Use ```send <node-name>``` to put some number of tokens into a node.
-- Use ```step``` to make transitions fire.

-For example load our example Petr net, p1.json.
+For example load our example Petr net, p2.json.

 Then,
 * send L-sensor-1 3

-This example always shows 0 values for the exit nodes.
-Exit nodes do not store their resource.
-They execute a callback that operates on the value derived from the resource that is receives.
-In many real situations, it may be that the exit node send commands to hardware elements.
+So, there is no report in this.
+But, there is a hook allowing states to emit traces events.

+When application calls the *setTraceSink* method of the RunPetri instance, it expects an event listener that has an implementation of the **place-trace** event.
+The parameters of the event are the id of the place (state/node), the value that causes the place to be marked, and the timestamp of the event.

+The object has no other requirements and may be implemented to suit tha application.

 # Creating Subclasses of the pNode Class.